 One of the most impactful events to plan is hosting a video premiere.
 This can be a do-it-yourself event utilizing tools such as creating a Facebook Event, setting up a YouTube premiere, or using a service like Veeps or Bandsintown to talk about it like you would a live show.

 The other option is to find a video marketing service like HIP Video Promo who can help you navigate a bigger press splash for its premiere with music promotion.

 Whatever the marketing path, the video should be timed around the release of the song on streaming services.
 Some marketing pros think the single and video should premiere at the same time.
 Others (like me!) prefer releasing the audio version of the song first.

 This gives fans a chance to form their own opinions about its meaning.
 And allows the video release to help tell the artistic point of view of the song through a strong visual.

 As Killer Mike of the incredible band Run The Jewels says, ‘Plot, plan, strategize, organize, and mobilize’.
 Once you’ve got the music ready for the masses, take the time to give it the best chance for an audience.

 To summarise, before you release your music you should ask yourself the following questions:

 Using a combination of synergy, planning, and focus will give you a huge advantage in finding the best time to release music.
 And you can prove to Mick Jagger that he isn’t the only musician with time on his side!

 We hope that you found this article helpful.
 Be sure to check out our Checklist For Releasing Music for extra tips!
 Most importantly though, don’t forget to share this guide on your socials and tag us @musicgateway!
 We love interacting with you all!

-If you have songs that you want to share with the world – we want to help boost your career and get them noticed, including promoting your music and improving your streaming presence!
+If you have songs that you want to share with the world – we want to help boost your career and get them noticed, including marketing, promoting your music and improving your streaming presence!
 Also, check out our Sync opportunities page to get your music in TV and Film.
 Try it out for free today by signing up or clicking the button below.